Jesus loves you

 Phone: (330) 722-1015

-Pastor Les is hoping to resume regular Wed office time, Wednesdays 9-12 AM (not during 'Stay Home ' order).
-You may call his cell to make an appointment if you have a need (216) 536-0997
+Pastor Les has resumed regular office time, Wednesdays 9-12 AM, You may call his cell phone to make an appointment if you have a special need (216) 536-0997

 I will be posting daily devotions from Psalms in this section.
 Though each day will be a new posting, I will keep the previous two days visible, in case you want to refer back to them.